-.5 Methods and material for C Minor Spills Remove all ignition sources.
-Clean up all spills immediately Avoid breathing vapours and contact with skin and eyes Control personal contact with the substance by using protective equipment Contain and absorb spill with sand, earth, inert material or vermiculite Wipe up.
-Place in a suitable, labelled container for waste disposal.
-Major Spills DO NOT touch the spill material Moderate hazard Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard Wear breathing apparatus plus protective gloves Prevent, by any means available, spillage from entering drains or water course No smoking, naked lights or ignition sources Increase ventilation Stop leak if safe to do so
+Minor Spills Remove all ignition sources.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
+Place in a suitable, labelled container for waste disposal. -------------- --

-Contain spill with sand, earth of vermiculite

-Collect recoverable product into labelled containers for recycling Collect solid residues and seal in labelled drums for disposal Wash area and prevent runoff into drains If contamination of drains or waterways occurs, advise emergency services -- -- ---
+Moderate hazard DO NOT touch the spill material Major Spills Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+Consider evacuation (or protect in place) No smoking, naked lights or ignition sources.
+Increase ventilation.
+Stop leak if safe to do so.
+Contain or absorb spill with sand, earth or vermiculite.
+Collect recoverable product into labelled containers for recycling.
+Collect solid residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains.
+If contamination of drains or waterways occurs, advise emergency services.